-In Fiscal Year 2016, the Director of Spiritual Care at Methodist Hospital conducted a weekend Health Ministries retreat in January at Casa de Maria in Santa Barbara, hosted eight Health Ministries meetings for faith community nurses (in January, February, March, June, August, September, October, and December) and eight meetings for continuing education for nurses.
+In Fiscal Year 2017, the Director of Spiritual Care at Methodist Hospital conducted a weekend Health Ministries retreat in February at Casa de Maria in Santa Barbara, hosted six Health Ministries meetings for faith community nurses (in March, April, June, August, November, and December) and 11 meetings/in-services for continuing education for nurses.
 In addition, the Director of Spiritual Care provided consultations with churches, speaking engagements at various community settings, and facilitated a supervisory peer group of students from other centers.